temporal-community/temporal-ai-agent/README.md

 # Temporal AI Agent

 This demo shows a multi-turn conversation with an AI agent running inside a Temporal workflow.
 The purpose of the agent is to collect information towards a goal, running tools along the way.

-The system supports two types of tools:
-- **Native Tools**: Custom tools implemented directly in the codebase (in `/tools/`)
-- **MCP Tools**: External tools accessed via Model Context Protocol (MCP) servers like Stripe, databases, or APIs
+The agent supports both native tools and Model Context Protocol (MCP) tools, allowing it to interact with external services.

 Goals are organized in the `/goals/` directory by category (finance, HR, travel, ecommerce, etc.) and can leverage both native and MCP tools.